The son of Bruce Lee, Brandon Lee died while performing a stunt gone wrong while filming "The Crow" in March 1993.

 Authorities treated the incident as an accident.

-Authorities Investigate The ‘Accidental Shooting’ That Led To Brandon Lee’s Death
+Authorities Investigate The ‘Accidental Shooting’ On The Crow That Killed Brandon Lee

 Police initially believed that the squibs rigged on to Lee’s person had caused his wounds.
 “When the other actor fired a shot, the explosive charge went off inside the bag,” said officer Michael Overton.
 “After that, we don’t know what happened.”